Preterm birth: Neonatal care

-In developed countries premature infants are usually cared for in a neonatal intensive care unit (NICU).
+In developed countries, premature infants are usually cared for in a neonatal intensive care unit (NICU).
 The physicians who specialize in the care of very sick or premature babies are known as neonatologists.
 In the NICU, premature babies are kept under radiant warmers or in incubators (also called isolettes), which are bassinets enclosed in plastic with climate control equipment designed to keep them warm and limit their exposure to germs.
 Modern neonatal intensive care involves sophisticated measurement of temperature, respiration, cardiac function, oxygenation, and brain activity.
 After delivery, plastic wraps or warm mattresses are useful to keep the infant warm on their way to the NICU.
 Treatments may include fluids and nutrition through intravenous catheters, oxygen supplementation, mechanical ventilation support, and medications.
 In developing countries where advanced equipment and even electricity may not be available or reliable, simple measures such as kangaroo care (skin-to-skin warming), encouraging breastfeeding, and basic infection control measures can significantly reduce preterm morbidity and mortality.
-Kangaroo mother care (KMC) can decrease the risk of neonatal sepsis, hypothermia, hypoglycemia and increase exclusive breastfeeding.
+Kangaroo mother care (KMC) can decrease the risk of neonatal sepsis, hypothermia, and hypoglycemia and increase exclusive breastfeeding.
 Bili lights may also be used to treat newborn jaundice (hyperbilirubinemia).

-Water can be carefully provided to prevent dehydration but not so much to increase risks of side effects.
+Water can be carefully provided to prevent dehydration, but not so much to increase the risks of side effects.